Did you receive a letter from NOPEC?

 In Ohio, all utility bills are split into two costs: a supplier charge and a transmission charge.
 NOPEC is listed on your bill as your supplier charge and includes the cost of the natural gas or electricity that you have used for that billing period.
 Your utility company will be listed as your transmission charge.

-Even if do not choose to remain with NOPEC for your energy supply, you would still have to pay an energy supplier for the amount of energy you use per month.
+Even if you do not choose to remain with NOPEC for your energy supply, you would still have to pay an energy supplier for the amount of energy you use per month.

 NOPEC Customer Reviews